Is cyber security skill shortage real or is it the result of bad hiring practices?

 I talked to a recruiter for a well-known university one time and all they had to offer me was Criminal Justice.

-Yup, I studied in a community college and I got two Associate's degrees, so I can be biased, I know.
+Yup, I studied in a community college and I got two Associate's degrees, so I can be biased myself, I know.

-However, I configured IDS detection rules with Snort, I set up Linux network configurations, I performed hands-on forensic analysis with Wireshark (see an example here), password cracking with aircrack-ng, I studied Ethical Hacking, etc.
+However, over my college program, I configured IDS detection rules with Snort, I set up Linux network configurations, I performed hands-on forensic analysis with Wireshark (see an example here), password cracking with aircrack-ng, I studied Ethical Hacking, etc.

 What I don't know, I can learn.
 Firing up a virtual machine to run any software is a normal practice to me and it's part of what my job should be.